Save Changes to a Note

 }

-And include our s3Upload
+And include our

-helper method in the header:
+And include our s3Upload helper method in the header:

 import { s3Upload } from "../libs/awsLib";

-The code above is doing a couple of things that should be very similar to what we did in the NewNote
+The code above is doing a couple of things that should be very similar to what we did in the NewNote container.

 -

-to upload it and save the key we get from S3. -
+If there is a file to upload we call s3Uploadto upload it and save the key we get from S3.

 And on success we redirect the user to the homepage.